zydou/arti/doc/CONFIG-NOTES.md

 We should make client construction using default config file locations easy (at leasat as easy as construction with hardcoded defaults).
 That will make it easy for embedders to provide user-tweakable config.

-We should add some warnings to the docs for configuration settings which shrink anonmity sets.
+We should add some warnings to the docs for configuration settings which have the potential to deanonymize users.
 (Or possibly blanket warnings.)
 This should aim to discourage not only users but also embedders from making poor choices.

 ## Validation (startup API simplification)